S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Proposed Mars Imagery Segmentation Dataset

+\newtxt{AI4Mars contains 4 categories with gray-scale images available solely, which can only provide limited task knowledge.
+Moreover, since AI4Mars is a crowdsourcing project, though the number of submissions is large, the annotators may have inconsistent understandings of labeling standards, which can lead mislabeling in the annotations as shown in Fig.~\ref{fig:datsets_example}(a).
+In contrast, our dataset is equipped with high-resolution RGB images including 9 semantic categories.
+Meanwhile, we establish clear labeling criteria and provide professional training to annotators, making the proposed dataset more reliable.}

 Mars-Seg~\cite{li2022stepwise} is also a public Mars terrain segmentation dataset.
-The dataset has 1,064 high-resolution grayscale images and 4,184 RGB images with a spatial resolution of $560 \times 500$, while S$^{5}$Mars is composed of high-resolution RGB images, which offers more accurate and more abundant high-frequency information and texture details for detection and segmentation tasks.
-Two datasets differ in labelling process.
-Mars-Seg divides the terrain into 9 categories and labels every pixel.
-However, categories like gravel, sand, and rocks mix up with each other and it is inaccurate to determine the terrain scene into any one category.
-S$^{5}$Mars applies a high-confidence sparse-labeled manner, that only regions with high confidence to judge the terrain type will be labeled.
-This way we guarantee the labels are strongly representative in each category and reduce the label noise introduced in the labeling work.
-Considering this, the dataset offers an ideal scenario for self-supervised and semi-supervised learning research.
+The dataset has 1,064 high-resolution grayscale images and 4,184 RGB images with a spatial resolution of $560 \times 500$, while S$^{5}$Mars is composed of high-resolution RGB images, which offers more accurate and more abundant semantic information for detection and segmentation tasks.
+Meanwhile, categories in Mars-Seg like gravel, sand, and rocks mix up with each other, making it hard to determine the terrain scene into any one category\newtxt{, as shown in Fig.~\ref{fig:datsets_example}(b)}.
+Instead, S$^{5}$Mars applies confidence-based sparse-labeled manner.
+This way we guarantee the labels are strongly representative in each category and reduce the label noise introduced in the labeling work{, as shown in Fig.~\ref{fig:datsets_example}(c)}.